prxpostern/URLtoTG001/README.md

 ## URLtoTG001 (Bot)
 ---

-Telegram RoBot to Upload Links.
+A Simple Telegram Bot to Upload Files From Direct Links.

 **Features**: